pocketzworld/creator-docs/pages/learn/studio/guides/publishing-world.md

 ## Introduction

 This guide details the steps to upload and publish your world on Highrise.
+Publishing a world makes public and available for everyone to access via their world directory.

 ## Step 1: Highrise Creator Portal